Table of Contents

 To see a list of service providers, click here.

 To apply for this program, interested parties should contact the Senior & Disabilities Services Regional Office located nearest them.
 Potential program candidates should be aware that services are provided based on need, not based on a first come, first serve basis.
+Priority is given to seniors who have been diagnosed with Alzheimer’s or another related dementia, live alone, are physically disabled, have the greatest financial need, or live in an area that is rural.

 550 W. 8th Ave